AmulPatil/amul_portfolio/README.txt

 I enjoy working with:

-- Programming Languages: List languages you specialize in
+- Programming Languages: R,Python
-- Frameworks and Libraries: Mention tools you frequently use
+- Frameworks and Libraries: Pytorch,Pyspark,MLFLOW,Keras
-- Other Skills: Any additional skills or technologies you work with
+- Other Skills: Tableau,RestApi

 ## How to Reach Me